 who we are

-AdaptAbilities creates possibilities for individuals with special needs and their families by delivering essential programs.
+AdaptAbilities creates possibilities for individuals with diverse abilities and their families by delivering essential programs.

 A Positive Impact on the Whole Family

 We are a non-profit that makes a positive impact on the whole family.
-Children and adults with special needs thrive in our programs and their families get an essential break from caregiving to live, work and support their own well-being.
+Children and adults with diverse abilities thrive in our programs and their families get an essential break from caregiving to live, work and support their own well-being.

 Who We Help

 We champion inclusion for kids and adults living with visible and invisible disabilities.
 While we work with almost any type of defined or undefined disability, our programs are designed for: